statsconchris/mpi-tutorial/fortran-examples/README.md

 - `h4.f`

   MPI.
 Prints 2D array, A(), splitted in 2 processors.
 Then gather all results and first processor prints the full output

+- `h5.f`

+  MPI.
+Prints 2D array, A().
+First processor's output is casted, i.e., first processor prints its result.
+Second processor prints the first processor's result.

+- `h6.f`

+  MPI.
+Prints 2D arrays.
+Each processor computes an array with different values.Then, we sum bothh and print the output using the first processor.

+- `h5.f`

+  MPI.
+Similar to h5.f; however, here we use a subroutine.